zachmayer/backblaze_analysis/README.md

 # Data Sources

-I’m buying a hard drive to backup my data at home, and I want to buy a drive that’s not going to fail.
+I’m buying a hard drive for backups, and I want to buy a drive that’s not going to fail.
 I’m going to use data from [BackBlaze](https://www.backblaze.com/b2/hard-drive-test-data.html#downloading-the-raw-hard-drive-test-data) to assess drive reliability.